-The AQI is a scale that ranges from 0 to 100+, divided into five categories.
-A low AQI rating means air quality is generally good and a high rating means the air quality is poor.
+The AQI is a scale that ranges from 1 to 100+, divided into five categories.
+A low AQI rating means air quality is generally good and a high rating means the air is poor.
 The AQI measures up to six air pollutants, the most prevalent among them being ground-level ozone and fine particulate matter.

-0-15 16-31 32-49 Very Good Good Moderate
+100+ Very Poor 0-15 16-31 32-49 50-99 Very Good Good Moderate Poor

-50-99 Poor

-100+ Very Poor